diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 * **City**: São Paulo, SP - Brazil
 * **Date**: 09/2020 - 07/2023
 * **Industry**: e-commerce
 * **Role**: As the Technical Leader of Squad DevXP, I foster a culture of excellence and innovation while driving the adoption of best development practices.
-With tools like AlertManager, ArgoCD, CircleCI, and GitHub, I orchestrate streamlined workflows and ensure adherence to standards.
+With tools like AlertManager, ArgoCD, CircleCI, GitHub, and Backstage, I orchestrate streamlined workflows, maintain consistent developer experiences, and ensure adherence to standards.
 Leveraging Kubernetes (EKS), Terraform, and Helm, I facilitate efficient infrastructure provisioning and management, empowering the team to deliver quality solutions rapidly.
 Additionally, I champion observability tools like Grafana, Prometheus, and Loki for proactive monitoring and troubleshooting.
 Through strategic guidance and mentorship, I cultivate a collaborative environment where team members thrive and contribute to project success.

 ### C&A Modas do Brasil - II 🇧🇷